 Toxoplasmosis is a serious, sometimes fatal infection caused by the Toxoplasma gondii (T. gondii) parasite, one of the most common parasites in the world.
 While many people in the U.S. may carry the parasite, only a small number will develop active infection.¹

 DARAPRIM and a sulfonamide work together to block folic acid synthesis in the parasite, which interferes with parasite reproduction in your body.

 DARAPRIM may cause folate deficiency which can lead to blood toxicity.
-Leucovorin may be prescribed to help counter this effect.
+Leucovorin (Folinic Acid) may be prescribed to help counter this effect.

 At the first appearance of a skin rash you should stop use of DARAPRIM and seek medical attention immediately.
 Other symptoms that may be early indications of serious disorders include sore throat, paleness, and purple spots on skin or swollen tongue.
 DARAPRIM should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 The most common side effects that may occur with DARAPRIM include allergic reactions, blood disorders (including neutropenia or a low level of neutrophils, a white blood cell important to fight off infections), tongue changes, blood in the urine, heart rhythm disorders, anorexia and vomiting.

 ¹ "Neglected Parasitic Infections in the United States, Toxoplasmosis" Centers for Disease Control and Prevention, http://www.cdc.gov/parasites/resources/pdf/npi_toxoplasmosis.pdf.
 Accessed 27 June 2018.

 The DARAPRIM Direct Program was created to help you obtain quick and affordable access to DARAPRIM.
 From the moment you're prescribed DARAPRIM, your dedicated Care Coordinator will help educate and support you through every step.